Maryborough, Victoria: Culture

-The town hosts a market on the first Sunday of each month, a Highland Gathering on New Year's Day (which has been held since 1857), the Golden Wattle Festival in August or September and the Australasian Goldpanning Championships in October or November.
+The town hosts a market on the first Sunday of each month, a Highland Gathering on New Year's Day (which has been held since 1857).

-Maryborough also plays host to the Energy Breakthrough in which thousands of students, teachers, parents and spectators from around Australia come to the town to witness a Human Powered Vehicle race where teams can complete up to 888 km in 24 hours.
+Maryborough plays host to the Energy Breakthrough in which thousands of students, teachers, parents and spectators from around Australia come to the town to witness a Human Powered Vehicle race where teams can complete up to 888 km in 24 hours.

 Music

 Maryborough has a number of community bands including the Maryborough City Brass Band, the Maryborough Big Band, the Maryborough and District Pipe Band and the well-known Maryborough Traditional Jazz Ensemble.

+Three founding members of electronic music group The Avalanches, Robbie Chater, Tony Di Blasi and Gordon McQuilten, first met in Maryborough as school students.
+Their three studio albums, Since I Left You (2000), Wildflower (2016), and We Will Always Love You (2020), have received critical acclaim and commercial success internationally.

 Media

 The Maryborough Advertiser is the local newspaper in the Central Goldfields region, circulating to over 4000 homes.
 The 'Addy' as it's known locally, employs 13 local people.
 It is published every Tuesday and Friday.
-In 2015–2016 The Maryborough and District Advertiser celebrated 160 years as the printed voice of the local community.
+In 2015–2016 The Maryborough and District Advertiser celebrated 160 years as the printed voice of the community.